raghavtalwar/Red-Team-Operations/03 - Initial Access (TA0001)/Enterprise Microsoft Exchange server.md

 nmap --script http-vuln-exchange.nse mail.draconem.io
 ```
 #### ProxyLogon
+- ProxyLogon is the name for CVE-2021-26855 and CVE-2021-27065.
+CVE-2021-26855 is a vulnerability on Microsoft Exchange that allows authentication bypass.
+- CVE-2021-27065 is a post authentication file write vulnerability.
+When chained together, they allow remote code execution by allowing an adversary to bypass authentication and write a web shell to the server.

-###### Red Team Tip: Only use web shells with authentication, otherwise others could leverage your web shell.
+#### Red Team Tip: Only use web shells with authentication, otherwise others could leverage your web shell.

 ### Launch [[Empire C2#Create an Empire listener]]